 “Our experience (African-Americans) in this country has been defined first and foremost by this pigment that we share.
 So when we have these conversations about how to make progress, African Americans go to group experience pretty quickly.
 We speak in ‘we.’
 And white Americans go pretty quickly to individual and speak of ‘I’.”

 However much or less effective, the reason why most African-American leaders share their views the way they do is because they are speaking in reference to the present and past.
 There are growing injustices on African American people that are being stacked on top of injustices that have still gone unaddressed.
 So when you are listening to an African American speak about racial justice, this is what is on their mind.
-So Caucasians can’t be too quick to turn off to even the most harsh speaker.
+So the white majority can’t be too quick to turn off even the most harsh voice.
 Listen for the truth that is in their speech.
 This is also what unites many African-Americans.
 No matter what our disagreements, the intuitive knowledge of our shared sufferings in this country unites us to join together at the news of more injustice.
 And this finally leads me to the last response.

 What can be misunderstood about some African-Americans, is although most of us do indeed share this intuitive concern for injustice, we may not agree with every aspect of what is said when the more popular African Americans get the national news spot light.
-If Caucasians continue to misunderstand this, they will never go deeper with any African-American about core concerns that matter to them because they will assume we all share the same conclusion.
+If the white majority continues to misunderstand this, they will never go deeper with any African-American about core concerns that matter to them because they will assume we all share the same conclusion.
 So therefore, reconciliation is only somewhat complete.
 If I can’t share with you what I cry about, you’re probably not my real friend yet.
 If you never even ask me why I’m grieving, your probably not my real friend yet.

-If you are Caucasian, your desire to pursue biblical reconciliation with your minority family will come and go.
+If you are white, your desire to pursue biblical reconciliation with your minority family will come and go.
 Sometimes you will desire it, and sometimes you just won’t.
 It has nothing to do with any lack of knowledge or spiritual gift.
-It has everything to do with you being the dominate culture, and the reality of looking around and seeing no one but people like you over and over again.
+It has everything to do with you being apart of the dominate culture, and the reality of looking around and seeing no one but people like you over and over again.
 You need minority friendships; real ones that are deep and meaningful.
 The work place is not enough, some how you have to make an African-American comfortable enough to invite you into their home.
 If you don’t, everything you know and heard about African-Americans is subject to be flawed; simply because you don’t really know any of them.
 You know TV and workplace African-Americans, how meaningful of a relationship could that be?